logseq/docs/db-version-changes.md

 * Code blocks, quote blocks and math blocks [have tags](./db-version.md#more-new-tags).
 Since properties are not are a part of the block content, properties can more naturally be added to these blocks.
 * Pdf annotations [have a tag](./db-version.md#more-new-tags).
 This allows annotations to be viewed across pdfs and to have custom views of annotations while using the pdf viewer.
 * Markdown syntax for blocks e.g. a heading or quote is no longer visible or editable.
 Removing a block's heading is done by right-click on a block and choosing the crossed out H icon.
+* Slides have been removed as a feature and we can support it as 3rd party plugin.

 WIP changes:
+* RTC a.k.a.
+DB version sync will be enabled later.
+* Add back support for dynamic variables.
 * Whiteboards are disabled for now and will be enabled later.
-* Exports to more formats including markdown.
-* Sync and RTC will be enabled later.

 Miscelleanous changes:
 * Scripts using [nbb-logseq](https://github.com/logseq/nbb-logseq) can read and write graphs.
 Previously with file graphs, scripts could only read graphs.